 with what a female body is "supposed to look like" in creative, editorial and marketing projects.

 We expect medical professionals to present going flat as a healthy, valid choice after mastectomy.

 Less Than Two Breasts and Not Putting On A Shirt provide My Choice AFC brochures for patient education.

 We welcome your inquiries so shoot us an email!

 1 in 8 women develop breast cancer each year

 do not replace their breast(s)

 That's a lot of ladies with less than two breasts!

-Stand Tall AFC is a campaign to de-stigmatize the loss of one or both breasts to cancer by promoting aesthetic flat closure and body positivity at public events.
+Stand Tall AFC is a campaign to de-stigmatize the loss of breasts to cancer by normalizing aesthetic flat closure and body positivity at public events.